Data Visualization Tools for Marketers

 Overview:

-Google Data Studio is a complimentary, web-based data visualization tool that allows marketers to develop interactive reports and dashboards.
-It integrates effortlessly with Google Analytics, Google Ads, Google Sheets, and various other data sources.
+Google Data Studio is a free, cloud-based data visualization tool that allows marketers to create interactive dashboards and reports.
+It integrates seamlessly with Google Analytics, Google Ads, Google Sheets, and many third-party data sources.

 Key Features:

-Marketers who utilize Google products and seek a robust, cost-free tool for reporting and visualization.
+Marketers who rely on Google tools and need a cost-effective solution for reporting and performance tracking.

 2. Tableau